hypermine-bc/hypersign-quickstart/README.md

 Syntax: hypersign-setup.sh -r <REDIRECT_URI> -a <CLIENT_ALIAS>
 Command line options:
-    -r | --redirect-uri  URI     Redirect URI once the user is authenticated from Hypersign -a | --client-alias  ALIAS   Name of client you want to configure -h | --help                  Print this help menu -V | --version               Print current version
+    -r    | --redirect-uri  URI     Redirect URI once the user is authenticated from Hypersign -a    | --client-alias  ALIAS   Name of client you want to configure -npls | --no-password-less      For legacy authentication method (username/password) -h    | --help                  Print this help menu -V    | --version               Print current version

 Example:
     Configure Hypersign for client 'my-demo-client' running on localhost at port 8000